Dolmant/thincats/README.md

 cache resource rendering/processing
-router should separate out anchors and queries with ? for page routes add compact=false to babelrc for dev build to help readability
+router should separate out anchors and queries with ? for page routes add compact=false to babelrc for dev build to help readability todo make menu a popover that can be hidden to help with mobile view

 home similar to:
 https://www.gitbook.com/